jur7/transcriber/README.md

 | 01:26:30 lecture       |  m4a   | 79 MB | OpenAI 4o |     05 min 55 sec      |       00 min 48 sec          |    x7.3    |

 ## About Transcriber
-Transcriber is an audio transcription application with a user-friendly web interface.
-It allows you to upload audio files and get transcriptions using one of three supported APIs:
+Transcriber is an audio and video transcription application with a user-friendly web interface.
+It allows you to upload audio or video files and get transcriptions using one of three supported APIs:

 - **OpenAI GPT4o Transcribe** (new default)
 - **Google Gemini 2.5 Pro**
 - **OpenAI Whisper**
 - **AssemblyAI**

-The application automatically handles large files by splitting them into manageable chunks.
+The application automatically extracts audio from video files (using ffmpeg) and handles large files by splitting them into manageable chunks.

 ## Features

-- **User-Friendly Web Interface:** A clean HTML/CSS/JavaScript frontend allows you to upload an audio file, select an API and choose a language.
+- **User-Friendly Web Interface:** A clean HTML/CSS/JavaScript frontend allows you to upload audio or video files, select an API and choose a language.
+- **Video File Support:** Automatically extracts audio from video files (MP4, MOV, AVI, MKV, FLV, WMV, WebM) using ffmpeg before transcription.
 - **Multiple Transcription APIs:** Choose from AssemblyAI, OpenAI Whisper or the new OpenAI GPT 4o Transcribe.
-- **Language Selection:** Choose your audio’s language manually or use the automatic language detection for convenience.
+- **Language Selection:** Choose your audio's language manually or use the automatic language detection for convenience.
 - **Context Prompting:** Add context hints for OpenAI APIs to improve transcription of specialized terms (limited to 120 words).
 - **Transcription History:** View, copy, download or delete previously transcribed audio.
 - **Large File Handling:** Audio files larger than 10MB are automatically split into chunks on pauses in speech to overcome API limits.
 - **Parallel File Processing**
 - **Docker Deployment:** Simple deployment using Docker Compose or directly via Docker Hub.

 ![Screenshot of the Transcriber App](Transcriber-screenshots-2025.png)

 ## Usage

-1. **Upload Audio File:** Click the "File" button to select an audio file from your computer.
+1. **Upload Audio/Video File:** Click the "File" button to select an audio or video file from your computer.
+Supported formats:
+   - Audio: MP3, M4A, WAV, OGG, WebM
+   - Video: MP4, MOV, AVI, MKV, FLV, WMV, WebM
 2. **Select API:** Choose either OpenAI 4o transcribe, Google Geminim, AssemblyAI or OpenAI Whisper from the dropdown menu.
 3. **Select Language:** Choose the language of your audio or select "Automatic Detection."
 4. **Add Context (Optional):** For OpenAI APIs, enter a context prompt to improve transcription accuracy (limited to 120 words).
 5. **Transcribe:** Click the "Transcribe" button to start the transcription.
+Video files will have their audio extracted automatically before transcription.
 6. **View History:** Your transcriptions will appear in the "Transcription History" section, where you can copy, download or delete them.

 ## Prerequisites
 - **API Keys:**
   You must have valid API keys for OpenAI and/or Gemini/Vertex and/or AssemblyAI.
 Sign up at their respective websites to obtain them.
 - **Docker:**